Azure/azure-service-operator/hack/generator/spec/case-study-rolling-storage-versions.md

 ## Storage Conversion

-Conversions with the upgraded storage version will be identical (except for the import statements for referenced types) to those shown above.
+Conversions with the upgraded storage version will need to be trivially modified by changing the import statements for the referenced types.

 ## Version Map